 The best method and transport mode to ship it.

-The temperature needs of the product while in transit.
+The temperature needs of the product while in transit and what is proper protocol if an issue arises in transit.

 The documents/formalities required in both the importing and exporting state/country.

-The rate at which you can sell the product there
+The rate at which you can deliver and distribute in the given market

 Any specific customs formalities/documents required by the importing state for this product